MrWolfZ/ngrx-forms/docs/user-guide/updating-the-state.md

 }
 ```

-If you are using ngrx version 8 or above you can alternatively use `onNgrxForms`, `onNgrxFormsAction`, and `wrapReducerWithFormStateUpdate` with `createReducer`:
+If you are using ngrx version 8 or above you can alternatively use `onNgrxForms`, `onNgrxForm`, `onNgrxFormsAction`, and `wrapReducerWithFormStateUpdate` with `createReducer`:

 ```ts
 import { createReducer } from '@ngrx/store';